dexy/dexy-site/guide/installing-dexy.rst

-{% from "dexy.jinja" import code, codes with context %}
 Installing Dexy
 ===============

+{% from "dexy.jinja" import code, codes with context %}

 .. contents:: :local:

 Standard Installation
 ---------------------

 `Dexy <http://pypi.python.org/pypi/dexy>`_ is a Python package (Python 2.6-2.7 only) and can be installed in the usual way, e.g. `pip install dexy`.
-If that makes sense you can skip the rest of this section, which explains in detail how to install Python and Dexy.
+If you are familiar with Python then that's probably all you need to know, although you might want to read the `Installing Additional Software`_ section.

-If you are unfamiliar with using the command line to install software and run commands, then you should first work through the `Command Line Crash Course <http://cli.learncodethehardway.org/>`_ by Zed Shaw, it's available for free online.
+If you are unfamiliar with using the command line to install software and run commands, then you should first work through the `Command Line Crash Course
+<http://cli.learncodethehardway.org/>`_ by Zed Shaw, it's available for free
+online.

+The rest of this section explains in detail how to install Python and Dexy.

 Installing Python
 .................

 Python has to be installed to run Dexy.
 (You don't need to know the Python language to use Dexy.)
 First, check if Python is already installed.
 Python is automatically installed on OSX and many other operating systems.
 Here is how to check:

 {{ codes("code/install.sh|idio", "python-version") }}

 If you get a version number which starts with 2.6 or 2.7, then you are all set.

 If you see an error message like `command not found`, then you don't have Python installed.
-In that case go to the `python website <http://www.python.org/download/>`_ to find an installer for your operating system.
+In that case go to the `python website
+<http://www.python.org/download/>`__ to find an installer for your operating
+system.
 Make sure to install Python 2.7 (currently the most recent version available is 2.7.3), and NOT Python 3.

 If you already have an older version of Python like 2.5, then dexy will not work unless you install a newer version first.
 However, this may cause problems for your operating system.
 You'll need to do some research first, and it might make sense to update your operating system or use a `virtual machine`_.